Drover Hills Golf Course

 Chickasha Golf Foundation

 In recent years, the course has changed ownership multiple times.
-Recognizing its value to the community, the City of Chickasha has purchased the property—a wise investment that protects about 70 acres of green space within the city limits.
-However, the City has made it clear: they do not intend to operate the course as a golf facility.
+Recognizing its value to the community, the City of Chickasha purchased the property in 2025 — a wise investment that protects about 70 acres of green space within the city limits.
+Since, the City doesn’t intend to operate the course as a golf facility, that’s where the community steps in.

 A Community Driven Proposal